30

 Many famous idealists were… literally crucified.
 (Some were subsequently beatified, many were not.)

-Many people won’t agree or empathize, and so you’ll just have to live with a lack of approval.
+Many people won’t agree or empathize with your belief.
+And so you’ll just have to live with a lack of approval.

 Naked idealism is crotchety: It requires packaging.

-In its original, emotive form, idealism is not consumer-friendly (still glad I didn’t slap him)
+In its original, emotive form, idealism is not consumer-friendly.

 Dictionary definition: a lack of experience / judgment.

-That literally means that all truth seekers must at some point be brave enough to be naive.
+That literally means that all truth seekers must at some point be brave enough to be naive on their way forward.

 -